 Abstract: In this paper we propose and study a family of continuous wavelets on general domains, and a corresponding stochastic discretization that we call Monte Carlo wavelets.
-First, using tools from the theory of reproducing kernel Hilbert spaces and associated integral operators, we define
+First, using tools from the theory of reproducing kernel Hilbert spaces and associated integral operators, we define continuous wavelets using spectral calculus.
+Then, we propose a stochastic discretization based on Monte Carlo estimates of the integral operators.
+Using concentration of measure results, we establish the convergence of such a discretization and derive convergence rates under natural regularity assumptions.

-Tuesday Morning 8:30 - 9:30 A29 - Wegener: Anna Gilbert Metric repair on manifolds with holes
+Tuesday Morning.
+8:30 - 9:30 A22 - Wegener: Anna Gilbert.
+Metric repair on manifolds with holes